 Dealing with a disclosure from a child, and safeguarding issues can be stressful.
-The member of staff/volunteer should, therefore, consider seeking support for him/herself and discuss this with the Designated Senior Person.
+The member of staff/volunteer should, therefore, consider seeking support for him/herself and discuss this with the Designated Safeguarding Lead.

-If a school /college staff member receives a disclosure about potential harm caused by another staff member, they should see section 11 of this policy- Allegations involving school staff/volunteers.
+If a staff member receives a disclosure about potential harm caused by another staff member, they should see section 11 of this policy- Allegations involving school staff/volunteers.